jtristan/CS1_2022/Homework/HW8/P3/statement.md

 ___

-Reverse the provided Title-Cast dictionary.
+Reverse the provided Title-Cast dictionary (for which import code is provided below).
 In particular, create a dictionary whose keys are actors and whose corresponding values are the collection of movies in which the actor appears.

 After creating the Actor-Title dictionary, write a program that reads lines of user input, each of which is either:
 1. The string "owen_wilson",
 2. The string "num_actors",
-3. The string "bradley_cooper_and_jennifer_lawrence", or
+3. The string "bradley_and_jennifer", or
 4. The string "most_productive_actors".

 Reading these commands should cause your program to do the following, respectively: